-There are two different types of snow throwers: single-stage and two-stage.
-The Husqvarna snow thrower range features only two-stage models since these are the most effective for heavy and packed snow.
+There are two different types of snow blowers or throwers: single-stage and two-stage.
+The Husqvarna snow blowers range features only two-stage models since these are the most effective for heavy and packed snow.
 Two-stage means that the snow moves through the machine in two steps; first through the auger screw before being discharged through the chute by an impeller fan.
 A one-stage snow thrower doesn’t have an impeller fan.
 Another difference between the two thrower types is that the two-stage models have powered wheels whereas the one-stage models are driven by the auger screw.

 When choosing a snow thrower you should consider the size of the area you want to clear and the typical snow conditions in your part of the country.
 A snow thrower with a powerful engine and wide working width will save you time if the area is large and covered in deep, heavy snow.
 Smaller areas covered in dry snow require less power.